-Disbursement of all funds (work, personal, benefits) in an AGUSM account is made by one electronic funds transfer by the 10th of each month with an exception in the month of January.
+Disbursement of all funds (work, personal, benefits) in a U.S. Missions account is made by one electronic funds transfer by the 10th of each month with an exception in the month of January.
 January's disbursement is made by the 15th to allow donors to receive IRS giving credit for the accurate year.
 (See also Fund Designations.)